 Figure 2.
 The distance from the nitrogen in the ammonia collision partner to the nearest hydrogen that does not originally come from the incoming ammonia monomer.
-The data are from one of the 300 m s^{-1} collision simulations of AM and $(SA){10}(AM){10}$ from the point where a collision is detected.
+The data is from one of the 300 m/s collision simulations of AM and $(SA){10}(AM){10}$ from the point where a collision is detected.